spookylukey/django-views-the-right-way/source/detail_view.rst

 This CBV is shorter, at least in terms of token count, than my version, although not by much.
-It suffers from the common disadvantages that CBVs have, such as by default not having an easy way to add extra data into the context
+It suffers from the common disadvantages that CBVs have, such as by default not having an easy way to add extra data into the context, which makes a big difference.
+The essential logic ``DetailView`` adds is equivalent to the single line ``'product': get_object_or_404(Product.objects.all(), slug=product_slug),`` in my FBV, so there is a question about how much value for money you are getting.

-You could make it shorter still, but not in good ways.
+You could make it more concise, but not in good ways.
 Each alternative way to write this brings up some issues that I'll discuss in turn, and finally I'll look at one of the biggest issues with CBVs — the layering violations they encourage.

 Discussion: ``template_name`` — convention vs configuration
 -----------------------------------------------------------